-Cezanne was a French painter who was associated with the Impressionist artists in the late 1800's.
-He was a sort of a reclusive and strange man, who was not known for his good manners or his personal hygiene.
+Cezanne was a French painter who was associated with the Impressionist artists in the late 1800s.
+He was a bit of a reclusive and strange man, who was not known for his good manners or his personal hygiene.
 However, he did create an all new style of painting that changed the way we look at paintings.

 If you look at Cezanne's painting, "The Basket of Apples," you will notice that things look a little off.
 The perspective is just a little wrong and the table edge does not seem to continue accurately through the drapery.
 The bottle seems to lean a bit to the left and the basket tilts up.
 Yet, the painting holds together.

 What Cezanne was essentially doing, was saying look, a painting is canvas and paint, it is not reality or nature itself.
 The artist can make changes to the painting according to the needs of the composition.
-Of course, I am paraphrasing.
 What he actually said was, "Art is a harmony running parallel to nature."
 But, you get the point.

 Gradually, this experimentation lead to abstract painting.